anvilco/python-anvil/docs/api_usage.md

 ### Data Types

-This package uses `dataclass_json` heavily to serialize and validate data.
+This package uses `pydantic` heavily to serialize and validate data.
 These dataclasses exist in `python_anvil/api_resources/payload.py`.

-Please see [dataclass_json's docs](https://lidatong.github.io/dataclasses-json/) for more details on how to use these dataclass instances.
+Please see [pydantic's docs](https://pydantic-docs.helpmanual.io/) for more details on how to use these dataclass instances.